 Here is a guide of useful information on Carers services produced by Derbyshire County Council.

 The Young Carers Service is run by Derbyshire Carers Association and provides support to Young Carers across the county (Not Derby City).

 A self-help group of people who care or have cared for a relative, friend or neighbour suffering from any form of mental health illness.
 They meet monthly to offer each other mutual support, advice and understanding in a relaxed and friendly atmosphere.
 They currently have three groups: Derby, Ripley and Long Eaton

 Use this tool to find out about care home fees, paying for home care and if you might be eligible for local authority financial support in a few short steps.

 Young carers often help with tasks around the home, such as cooking, cleaning, or helping someone to get dressed and move around.
 Caring for someone may require a lot of physical help, such as helping a disabled relative, though it can also involve providing emotional support for the relative and other family members too.
 All of this care is often provided while the young person is still in education.
 Being a young carer can, therefore, impact your life in a huge way.

-The information provided via the above link looks at some of these impacts, as well as what rights you hold as a young carer and the types of support that are available.
+The information provided via the below link looks at some of these impacts, as well as what rights you hold as a young carer and the types of support that are available.